|

 loss.
 No one doubts that, as an elf, you can grieve for eternity.

-But you have been given a second chance of happiness with the
+But you have been given a second chance with the March Warden

 What do you know of Haldir?